 Where to stay in Mill Valley

 Mountain House on Mount Tamalpais has been offering friendly hospitality to visitors to Mill Valley, California for over 100 years.
 This is the place to stay after a day exploring the natural beauty of this area.
-There’s also Acqua Hotel on Richardson Bay with a fabulous view of Mt.
-Tamalpais or the more affordable Holiday Inn.
+There’s also Acqua Hotel on Richardson Bay.
+This Marin hotel, with a fabulous view of Mt.
+Tamalpais, is only 10 minutes away from San Francisco..

 Explore Mill Valley’s Art & Music Scene